 Oregon Coast Scenic Railroad

-During the summer this train takes its passengers from Garibaldi to Rockaway beach, offering breathtaking ocean views from the comfort of a train car.
-Come fall, the Fall Splendor Excursion is a must!
-Travel along the Nehalem River and experience the colors and wonders of the changing season with your little travel partner.
+During the summer, you may have enjoyed taking this train from Garibaldi to Rockaway beach, where breathtaking ocean views from the comfort of a train car were the icing on the cake.
+During the autumn months, the Fall Splendor Excursion takes experiencing the area’s natural beauty to the next level!
+As a passenger, you get to travel along the Nehalem River and take in the colors and wonders of the changing season with your little travel partner.
 This trip departs from Wheeler and lasts approximately two hours.

 Insider Tip: The Candy Cane Express departs in December and your little elves will not want to miss out on this ride.
 The excursion is festive and comes with hot chocolate, cookies and an opportunity to visit with Santa!